Last updated on January 9, 2026

 The firms dominating NYC personal injury search results aren't doing anything magical.
 They're doing the fundamentals consistently and well:

-The gap between top performers and everyone else isn't usually one big thing—it's the accumulation of many small things done correctly.
+The gap between top performers and everyone else isn't usually one big thing.
+It's the accumulation of many small things done correctly.

 Depends on your starting point.
 Technical fixes: 1-2 months.
 Content depth: 3-6 months.
 Review volume: 6-12 months (can't rush authentic reviews).
 Realistic timeline to compete for top positions: 12-18 months of consistent effort.